opansida/flashcard/README.md

 # Flashcard Learning ios App

-A cross-platform flashcard learning application built with React Native, Express, and Xata PostgreSQL.
-This app allows users to create, edit, and study flashcards on both iOS and Android devices.
+A  flashcard learning application built with React Native, Express, and Xata PostgreSQL.
+This app allows users to create, edit, and study flashcards on iOS devices.

 ## Features